Illinois-IoT/main-project/tutorials/day3/day3.md

 How do we achieve this?

 Well, first we need a way to stream the camera feed.
-In the past, we were successful in capturing still images from the camera, and even showed a preview of the feed for a few seconds.
-But we need a way to access the camera feed in a Python script.
+In the past, we successfully captured still images from the camera, and even showed a preview of the feed for a few seconds.
+But now, we need a way to access the camera feed in a Python script.

 We would then need to figure out a way to detect any motion in the stream.
-We'll get back to this later, but for now, think of some ideas in how we can detect motion.
-Think about what exactly is "motion" in terms of a stream of images.
-After all, a video is just a set of still images that you view in rapid succession.
+We'll get back to this later, but for now, think of some ideas about how we can detect motion.
+Think about what exactly the "motion" is in terms of a stream of images.
+After all, a video is just a set of still images that you view in a rapid succession.

 ## 1. Steady Camera Stream